konne88/bagpipe/started.md

         false
         true))

-A policy is a function that takes a portion of router state and returns `true` if the state is acceptable and `false` otherwise.
-The router state passed to the no `no-martian` policy is a router's local RIB, which assigns routing information to some prefixes.
-Concretely, the `no-martian` policy takes the potential routing information `al` assigned to prefix `p` in the local RIB of router `r`, and returns `false` if `p` is a martian `martian?` and the routing information for `p` is actually available `available?`.
+A policy is a function written in [Racket][RT] that takes a portion of router state and returns `true` if the state is acceptable and `false` otherwise.
+The router state passed to the no `no-martian` policy is a router's Local RIB, which assigns routing information to some prefixes.
+Concretely, the `no-martian` policy takes the potential routing information `al` assigned to prefix `p` in the Local RIB of router `r`, and returns `false` if `p` is a martian `martian?` and the routing information for `p` is actually available `available?`.

 We say that a policy _holds_ if it is `true` for every reachable router state.
 Bagpipe is an algorithm that efficiently checks whether a policy holds.